 I could finally read a novel, watch a movie without subtitles, have a natural conversation with a native speaker.
 Unexpectedly, that was when my motivation dropped.
 It’s not like I felt I had learnt all there is to learn, quite the opposite.
 One can never really stop studying Japanese.

 So, what happened?
-Why is it that the one big passion of my life seems to be fading?
+Why is one of the big passions of my life fading?
 I’ve been thinking about it and I found two main reasons for it.

 Language learning burnout

 While studying for JLPT I was ultra-disciplined: I would practice kanji on my commute to work, do reading exercises on my lunch break and study grammar after I was back from the office.
 My first priority at the time was to pass the test.
 I had a well-thought, effective study schedule that ultimately helped me succeed, but the recovery break I took after the exam became kind of permanent.
-I didn’t have the next goal and I was exhausted: this was enough to kill my motivation and make me postpone Japanese learning indefinitely.
+I didn’t have a goal after that and I was exhausted: this was enough to get me lost and make me postpone Japanese learning indefinitely.

 Falling in and out of love